-Dennis Morris is a British photographer who is credited with taking some of the most iconic images of Bob Marley and punk trailblazers The Sex Pistols.
+Dennis Morris is a British photographer who is credited with taking some of the most iconic images of Bob Marley and punk trailblazers Sex Pistols.
 Alongside his photography, Morris also designed the album covers for John Lydon's band Public Image Ltd. He worked as an art director for Island Records signing bands such as The Slits and the dub poet Linton Kwesi Johnson.
-Morris created the iconic Marianne Faithful's Broken English sleeve and for a time fronted the punk-reggae band Basement 5.
+Morris created Marianne Faithful's Broken English sleeve and for a time fronted the punk-reggae band Basement 5.

-Morris' work has been exhibited internationally at The Today Art Museum in Beijing, Laforet Museum, Tokyo, Arles Photography Festival in France, The Metropolitan Museum of Art in New York, The Rock and Roll Hall of Fame in Cleveland and The Photographers Gallery in London.
+Morris' work has been exhibited internationally at the Today Art Museum in Beijing; Laforet Museum, Tokyo; Arles Photography Festival in France; the Metropolitan Museum of Art in New York; the Rock and Roll Hall of Fame in Cleveland; and the Photographers Gallery in London.